dessalines/essays/zak_cope_divided_favorites.md

 ## ILO statistics

 Just how much more are imperial core workers making?
-As of 2012, according to the ILO, **11x more.**
+As of 2007, according to the ILO, **11x more.**

+If you make more than PPP $1.50 / hour, or ~$250 / month, then you are in the minority of the world's workers.

 ---